 - Do not update the production dataset directly.
 The production dataset is the result of the reconciliation process.

 - Do not delete any dataset (either production or source).

 - It is recommended not to delete datasets (either source or production).
-Source datasets give you the information from where that data has been collected or discovered, this information could prove vital in the long run.
-You can delete a dataset only in a situation where immediately after creating a dataset you realize some settings are incorrect.
-Such a dataset should not have any information (should be blank) and can be deleted.
+Source datasets give you the information from where that data has been collected or discovered, and this information could prove vital in the long run.
+You can delete a dataset only in a situation where immediately after creating a dataset, you realize some settings are incorrect.
+Such a dataset, which does not have any information (that is, blank) can be deleted.

 - The dataset names are configurable and you should give them the appropriate, easily identifiable names.

-- Use datasets primarily to represent different data providers, but you can use datasets to represent other types or groupings of data, such as test data, obsolete data, or data for different companies or organizations for multitenancy.
+- You must use datasets primarily to represent different data providers.
+However, you can also use datasets to represent other types or groupings of data, such as test data, obsolete data, or data for different companies or organizations for multitenancy.